-There are currently two reported cases of newborns infected with COVID-19 in Mainland China.
-Previous experience with coronavirus infections in children shows that although they can be infected, they tend to have milder symptoms and no long term sequelae.
-Children with coronavirus usually present with upper respiratory tract symptoms and fever that resolve over days.
+There are reported cases of newborns infected with COVID-19.
+Children tend to have milder symptoms and no long-term sequelae.
+Children with coronavirus usually present with upper respiratory tract symptoms, diarrhoea or vomiting, and fever that resolve over days.

 Are there any increased risks for pregnant women?